Salmizar/google-synced-availability-calendar/README.md

 # Availability-calendar

+This is a clone of an existing repo: https://github.com/Salmizar/availability-calendar I'm extending it to add the ability to sync the calendar events from a google calendar.
 Some friends run a guiding business and are looking for a simple availability calendar, so I decided to make one for them.

 Themes are custom events ocurring during a given period of time.
 Opening Weekend, for example.